sharmahimanshu22/sharmahimanshu22.github.io/_writeups/2024-10-03-PoissonSurfaceReconstruction.md

 v = \langle \nabla.\vec{V}, F_o \rangle
 $$

+There is an extensive theory about b-spline functions which is used to compute these inner products.

 This oct-tree is now used as a layered mesh with layers closer to root being coarse mesh and layers at the leaf being the fine mesh.
 In the language of numerical partial differential equations this is called a multi-grid.

 The paper just mentions that they use Gauss-Siedel method to solve the laplace equation.
 Future papers which extend this work by same authors [^2] [^3] give out more details about this technique.
 In this approach they numerically solve the pde at each level of the oct tree moving from coarser to finer levels.